betabong/betablog.github.io/source/posts/2009-04-13-metatunnel-1k-demo-as-vs-js.html.md

 ---

 I did a quick port of a «graphic demo» called [«metatunnel» (created by FRequency).](http://www.pouet.net/prod.php?which=52777) [Paulo Falcão ported this to Javascript](http://demoscene.appjet.net/) using canvas.
 To make the set complete I ported Paulos JS version to Actionscript, just quick'n'dirty.
-Click on it to start the animation: [swfobj src="/uploads/flash/MetaTunnel.swf" width="128" height="128"]  Here's the code:
+Click on it to start the animation:

+<object data="/uploads/flash/MetaTunnel.swf" width="128" height="128"></object>

+  Here's the code:

     package test